eijikominami/aws-cloudformation-templates/web-servers/README.md

 | WebACL | ENABLED / DISABLED | DISABLED | ○ | If **Disabled** is set, AWS WAF does NOT created |
 | WebACLArnForCloudFront | String | | | Web ACL ARN for CloudFront |

 ## Troubleshooting

 ### SSM State Manager Issues

 If `SSM State Manager Association` already has `AWS-GatherSoftwareInventory`, the template will **fail**.
 Deploy this template with the `IgnoreResourceConflicts` option enabled.

-### EC2 Instance Issues

-If EC2 instances are not launching or are unhealthy:

-1. Verify that the AMI ID is valid and available in your region
-2. Check that the instance type is available in the selected availability zones
-3. Ensure that the key pair exists if SSH access is required
-4. Verify that security groups allow the necessary traffic for your application

-### Load Balancer Issues

-If the load balancer is not distributing traffic correctly:

-1. Verify that target groups have healthy instances registered
-2. Check that security groups allow traffic between the load balancer and instances
-3. Ensure that health check settings are appropriate for your application
-4. Verify that the load balancer is deployed in the correct subnets

-### Auto Scaling Issues

-If Auto Scaling is not working as expected:

-1. Check that the launch template or configuration is correct
-2. Verify that the Auto Scaling group has the correct subnets configured
-3. Ensure that scaling policies are properly configured
-4. Monitor CloudWatch metrics to understand scaling behavior

-### CodePipeline/CodeDeploy Issues

-If CI/CD pipeline is failing:

-1. Verify that the GitHub connection is properly configured
-2. Check that the CodeBuild project has the necessary permissions
-3. Ensure that the deployment configuration matches your application requirements
-4. Review CloudWatch Logs for detailed error messages